kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - *Party: Remove Carth*
 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) past Canderous CS
 - Enter the Undercity
-  - We want extra enemies to die so we get enough XP for Bastila to hit level 4 when we recruit her
-  - Some of the Black Vulkars will die to the blaster turrets as you enter the Undercity
-  - If all three Vulkars die, you can skip some enemies later on

 ### Undercity

 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip beggar CS
-- `Level to 3: TI to 6, Empathy`
+- `Level to 3: Save Skills (granted Sneak Attack II)`
 - *Party: Add Carth*
-- Exit the gate and kill the rakghoul
+- Run towards the gate to trigger the Run, Hendar, Run!
+CS
+- Rakghoul Fight:
-  - MC should use Flurry
+  - MC should get behind the Rakghoul (for Sneak Attack) and use Flurry
-  - Carth uses Power Blast at close range
+  - Swap to Carth and use Power Blast at close range
+  - This fight is typically two rounds, but can be three with below average Attack/Damage rolls
-- Mission agrees to help you
+- Run towards Sewers until Mission accosts you and agrees to help you
   - *Party: No change when prompted*
 - Enter the Lower Sewers

 ### Sewers

+*The Sewers are one of the riskiest parts of Taris, as MC has to run past a lot of enemies with not a lot of Vitality.
+Try to keep MC's health high while in the Sewers and use medpacs as needed.*

 - ***Optional Strat: Lower Sewers [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>)***
   - *This strat saves about 10 seconds, but can be risky as you may be trying to [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) while MC is in combat.*